President Sherman Day

 Sherman Day, who came to Georgia State University in 1969 as a professor in the Counseling and Psychological Services Department, served as acting president of Georgia State for two years.

 Day earned his doctorate in education from the University of Georgia in 1967.
-At Georgia State, he served as acting dean of admissions from 1986 to 1987; dean of the College of Education from 1977 to 1983; associate dean of the College from 1973 to 1974; and chairman and professor of the Counseling and Psychological Services Department from 1969 to 1972.
+At Georgia State, he was acting dean of admissions from 1986 to 1987; dean of the College of Education from 1977 to 1983; associate dean of the College from 1973 to 1974; and chairman and professor of the Counseling and Psychological Services Department from 1969 to 1972.